V-Sekai/libgodot_project/README.md

 ### Merging for Godot 4.3 as an Experimental Feature

-* We propose to merge the current LibGodot patch as an experimental feature in Godot 4.3, because it is already very usable in its current form for many use cases.
+* We propose to merge the current LibGodot patch as an experimental feature in Godot 4.3 because it is already very usable in its current form for many use cases.

 ### Godot 4.4 Developments

-During the Godot 4.4 development cycle additional features may be added, for Example:
+During the Godot 4.4 development cycle, additional features may be added, for Example:

-* Support for additional platforms for UI embedding: Android, Windows, Linux (both X11 and Wayland).
+* Support for additional platforms for UI embedding: Android, Windows, and Linux (both X11 and Wayland).
 * Support for OpenGL (Native / ANGLE) UI embedding on all platforms.
 * Add a Configuration API that can be used on startup instead of supplying command line parameters.